xerif-qa/fireblame/README.md

 We know that Test coverage is very important but achieve 100% of this is almost impossible.

-* `fireblame`: Can highlight the worst files for us.
+* `fireblame`- Can highlight the worst files for us.